Toma-Shops-2025/MyPartsRunner247/SIGNUP_REQUIREMENTS.md

-# Signup Requirements - MyPartsRunner
+# Signup Requirements - MY-RUNNER.COM

 ## Overview
-This document outlines what customers and drivers need to do when signing up for MyPartsRunner.
+This document outlines what customers and drivers need to do when signing up for MY-RUNNER.COM.

 ---